efoertsch/MvcMvmMvvm/README.md

-An simple coding exercise to create the same UI functionality with different architectures.
+A coding exercise to create the same UI functionality with different architectures.

 The same data/screen layout is presented using the following architectures: